AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Create Visual icon {#quick-viz}

 If you are not sure which visualization to pick, click the **[!UICONTROL Create Visual]** icon in any table row (available on hover).
 This the the fastest way to add a visualization.
 Clicking it prompts Analysis Workspace to take an educated guess at which visualization would best fit your data.
 For example, if you have 1 row selected, it will create a trended line graph.
-If you have 3 segment rows selected, it will create a Venn diagram.
+If you have 3 filter rows selected, it will create a Venn diagram.

 ![](assets/quick-viz.png)